UPDATE: Overview of the North Korean Legal System and Legal Research

 Table of Contents

-Many forces shaped the legal character of the North Korean State (Democratic People’s Republic of Korea, or DPRK) before its birth in 1953: Japanese colonialism, Soviet auspices, and to some extent, the traditional Korean legal code.
+Many forces shaped the legal character of the North Korean State (Democratic People’s Republic of Korea, or DPRK) before its birth in 1948: Japanese colonialism, Soviet auspices, and to some extent, the traditional Korean legal code.
 The Japanese dominated the legal structure in Korea during the colonial period of 1910-1945 primarily through laws, Japanese or Japanese-trained jurists, and police surveillance.
 Although Japan exerted pervasive control over the Korean population via law and police power, it did not impose Japanese law completely.
 The Korean legal system retained many provisions not related to the maintenance of public order, for example on issues related to kinship and succession.

 Upon liberation of Korea in 1945, the North Korean leadership abrogated all existing Japanese laws but had to reinstate the same laws to maintain public order until new laws could be promulgated.
 The new law code of 1946 included revised Japanese provisions and a Soviet-based judicial structure.
 Soviet advisors in North Korea had a heavy role in drafting the 1948 DPRK Constitution along with numerous reform laws and ordinances.
 As leaders in the Soviet Civil Administration, these consultants were sensitive to North Korean aspirations, using a populist tone and emphasizing land reform in the Constitution.
 North Korean judicial practice started to follow a Soviet pattern in terms of court structure and the procuracy.
 For example, the courts exercised not only punitive powers but also had the duty to educate criminals and the public about being faithful to the law and the party.
 Similar to other Communist States, ordinary citizens served as people’s assessors on the bench alongside the judge.

 Apart from Soviet legal practice, socialist theory had a significant impact on the North Korean legal system.
 North Korea initially adopted Marxist-Leninist principles in the name of socialism.
 Briefly, Marxist-Leninist ideology claims that law is a tool of the ruling bourgeois class, and that socialist law, an altogether different species of law, is the instrument of the proletariat dictatorship.
 North Korean leader Kim Il Sung preferred the Stalinist interpretation of law as a weapon to implement state policy.
 Kim Il Sung criticized domestic legal reformists who wanted to follow the de-Stalinization campaign of the Soviet Union in the late 1950s.
 Reformists wanted to prioritize equal application of the law, thereby subordinating party policy.
-Kim Il Sung purged the reformists from the courts, procuracy and the Korean Workers’ Party for being tainted with a bourgeois legal consciousness.
+Kim Il Sung purged the reformists from the courts, procuracy. and the Korean Workers’ Party for being tainted with a bourgeois legal consciousness.

 Although Marxist-Leninist ideology was the primary doctrine for the early North Korean state and society, this changed formally in 1972 when Juche philosophy, “a creative application of Marxist-Leninism to our own country’s reality,” was introduced in the Constitution.
 Juche is often translated simply as self-reliance or self-determination, but the concept is essentially a nationalist ideology of “North Korea first.”
-In 1992, reference to Marxism-Leninism in the DPRK Constitution were deleted, while an article on the leadership of the Korean Workers’ Party was introduced.
+In 1992, references to Marxism-Leninism and the “proletariat” in the DPRK Constitution were deleted, while an article on the leadership of the Korean Workers’ Party was introduced.
 The revision in 2009 deleted all references to communism.

 The DPRK Constitution sets out the basic organization of the Party apparatus and reflects organizational changes throughout the years.
 The political structure of the North Korean State, as reflected in the Constitution, is set out in the following order: